jkwchui/chem-jon-hk/docs/chem/skills/mol-model/HHenergy.md

 5. How good was your calculation?
    * Does the bond length fit with experimental observations?
    * Does the bond energy fits with experimental measurements?
-6. How could this energy-distance curve be modelled mathematically?
+6. Could this energy-distance curve be modelled mathematically?
+   * How?
    * Has this been done before?

 And then,